btcpayserver/btcpayserver-doc/docs/Forms.md

 ![BTCPay Server formbuilder - settings](./img/formbuilder/btcpayformbuilder1.png)

 On the custom forms page, click Create New Form.
-We've pre-made two examples, shipping address and email request.
+We've pre-made two examples, `Email` and `Address`.
 For this example, click the Address form.

 ![BTCPay Server formbuilder - Create new form](./img/formbuilder/btcpayformbuilder2.png)

-We can now drag around the fields pre-made fields by BTCPay Server.
+We can now drag around the fields pre-made by BTCPay Server.
-You can re-order them or create a new field by clicking on the `Add form Element` at the bottom of the form.
+You can re-order them or create a new field by clicking on the `Add form element` at the bottom of the form.

 ## Create a custom form.